MohamedAshrafMadkour/ai_project/README.md

 # ⚡ Smart Electrical Grid Power Distribution Problem
 ------------------------------------------

-## 🔹 Problem Overview
+## 🔹 Problem Statement

-the problem of optimizing power distribution from a limited-capacity power station to multiple regions.
-The station supplies electricity to three main regions: a Hospital, a Factory, and a Residential Area.
+The problem involves **optimizing power distribution** from a limited-capacity power station to multiple regions.
+The station supplies electricity to three main regions: **Hospital**, **Factory**, and **Residential Area**.

-Each region has a specific power demand, priority level, and transmission cost.
-The goal is to distribute the available power efficiently while respecting capacity constraints, prioritizing critical regions, and minimizing the overall distribution cost.
+Each region has a **specific power demand, priority level, and transmission cost**.
+The objective is to **distribute the available power efficiently**, while:
+- respecting the station's capacity constraints,
+- prioritizing critical regions, and
+- minimizing the overall distribution cost.

 ------------------------------------------

 ## 🌍 Regions